The Aviation Law Review: United Kingdom

 72 Chief Constable of Sussex Police v.
 Secretary of State for Transport EWHC 2280 (QB).
 In BBC v.
 Secretary of State for Transport 4 WLR 23, the court refused an application made by media organisations for disclosure of film footage taken by a pilot from the cockpit of an aircraft involved in a fatal accident even though it had been played to the jury in open court during a criminal trial of that pilot.

-78 As to this concurrent relationship, see: the Competition Act 1998 (Concurrency) Regulations 2014 (upon completion of the UK's EU exit, as amended by the Competition (Amendment etc.) (EU Exit) Regulations 2019); and the Memorandum of Understanding between the Competition and Markets Authority and Civil Aviation Authority – concurrent powers (9 February 2016).
+78 As to this concurrent relationship, see: the Competition Act 1998 (Concurrency) Regulations 2014 as amended by the Competition (Amendment etc.) (EU Exit) Regulations 2019); and the Memorandum of Understanding between the Competition and Markets Authority and Civil Aviation Authority – concurrent powers (9 February 2016).

 79 CAP 1235, dated 12 May 2015: https://publicapps.caa.co.uk/docs/33/CAP1235%20GuidanceontheApplicationoftheCAAsCompetitionPowers%20May2015.pdf.

-80 Upon completion of the UK's EU exit, it will continue to apply as amended by the Air Services (Competition) (Amendment and Revocation) (EU Exit) Regulations 2019.
+80 Namely as amended by the Air Services (Competition) (Amendment and Revocation) (EU Exit) Regulations 2019.
 The EU Regulation is addressed in the European Union chapter of this publication.

-81 As to Scotland and Northern Ireland see Section VIII.i, below.
+81 As to Scotland and Northern Ireland, see Section VIII.i.
 There are broadly similar, but in some respect distinct, rules as to damages in these two jurisdictions.
 However, a review of the differences is beyond the scope of this chapter.

 83 Where the death is not instantaneous, the deceased's pre-death losses are recoverable by his or her estate pursuant to the Law Reform (Miscellaneous Provisions) Act 1934.
 This could include any pre-death pain and suffering.